realtime-system/pysage/docs/local.rst

     mgr = ActorManager.get_singleton()

-To create a message type, define a class that inherits from `"Message"`.
-The `"properties"` class variable must be defined and is a list of strings.
+To create a message type, define a class that inherits from ``Message``.
+The ``properties`` class variable must be defined and is a list of strings.
 The list will contain a set of attributes that this type of message will carry.
 ::

     class BombMessage(Message):
         properties = ['damage']

-To create an actor class, define a class that inherits from `"Actor"`.
-The `"subscriptions"` class variable of an actor is a list of message type names that the actor will subscribe to.
-In our example, the "Player" actor will listen to `"BombMessage"` which we defined above.
+To create an actor class, define a class that inherits from ``Actor``.
+The ``subscriptions`` class variable of an actor is a list of message type names that the actor will subscribe to.
+In our example, the "Player" actor will listen to ``BombMessage`` which we defined above.

 Additionally, you need to specify what behavior your actor will perform when the message is received.
-For each of these message types, the actor class needs to define a method that starts with `"handle_"`, and appended with the message type name.
-Again, in our example, we will define a method named `"handle_BombMessage"` to print out something about the bomb.
-This method will be called when a `"BombMessage"` is delivered to the actor by pysage.
+For each of these message types, the actor class needs to define a method that starts with ``handle_``, and appended with the message type name.
+Again, in our example, we will define a method named ``handle_BombMessage`` to print out something about the bomb.
+This method will be called when a ``BombMessage`` is delivered to the actor by pysage.
 ::

     class Player(Actor):